Knoblauchpilze/template-go/README.md

 Once updated, this should automatically trigger a commit in the `ec2-deployment` (or any other repository) with the latest update.
 The commit message should be explicit enough:

 ![Example commit messages](resources/commit-messages-example.png)

-## Working and developing on a new project

-TODO